apache/skywalking-banyandb/docs/observability.md

 ### Self-observability

 If the `observability-modes` flag is set to `native`, the self-observability metrics provider will be enabled.
-The metrics will be displayed in the dashboard of [skywalking-banyandb-webapp](http://localhost:17913/)
+The some of metrics will be displayed in the dashboard of [banyandb-ui](http://localhost:17913/)

 ![dashboard](https://skywalking.apache.org/doc-graph/banyandb/v0.7.0/dashboard.png)